LATERNA MAGICA

 Ten candles already, for this festival nestled in a region said to be depopulated, the Creuse!

-My magic lantern stops on three images of the festival, linked to the idea of audience participation.
+My magic lantern focuses on three images from the festival, linked to the idea of audience participation.
 For while Le Bruit de la Musique is all about sound creation, contemporary music - both written and improvised, experimental cinema, electroacoustic music and performance, and while this festival asks a great deal of the public in terms of listening, it also invites them to act, to play with sounds, and thus to have their own listening experience.

 In memory, three key moments: theFanfare de la Touffe Opera in 2017, Mauricio Kagel 's Eine Brise for 111 cyclists in 2018, and the Fluxus workshop in 2020.
 The principle of these workshops is simple: volunteers sign up at the start of the festival, rehearse each day with the other participants, and take part in the final performance.
 No musical knowledge is required, and there's no age limit.
 Participants, coached by a musician(Natacha Muslera, Michel Doneda, Fabrice Charles), create their own opera, Kagel performance or Fluxus action.
 Moments like these are unforgettable, I'm sure!